MatthewHeun/matsbyname/cran-comments.md

 ## Context

-`matsbyname` v0.4.25 adds three new functions related to row and column name notations.
+`matsbyname` v0.5.0 adds several new functions for aggregations, new vignettes, and adapts to functions that have been moved to `RCLabels`.
-There are no breaking changes.
 See `NEWS.md` for details.

 ## Test environments (10 in total) and R CMD check results

-* local macOS X install 10.15.7 (Catalina), R4.1.1
+* local macOS X 12.3 (Monterey), R4.1.3
     * ERRORs: 0
     * WARNINGs: 0
     * NOTEs: 0